master-harvey/shortURLs/README.md

 `cdk deploy -c CORSurl=myapp.tld -c URL=yoururl.tld`

+You can also provide an ARN of a lambda URL, or IAM user, group, or role to setup IAM authentication with your lambda URL

+`cdk deploy -c IAM=arn:aws:... -c URL=yoururl.tld`

-Thinking of adding authorized apigw to replace lambda URL.
+Thinking of adding authorized apigw to replace lambda+URL.